FACULTY / STAFF

 Each day children should review their spelling list.
 Not only should they be able to spell the word correctly, they should also be able to use the word accurately in a sentence.
 In addition, students should be able to identify the word patterns found in their weekly list.
 Spelling assessments will be on Friday.

 Practice… practice… practice math facts!
-Set a timer for one minute and challenge your child to meet or exceed their Rocket Math goal.
-Memorizing addition and subtraction facts will help them soar!
+This year students will use Xtra Math to assess and challenge their math skills.
+Ten minutes a day will lead to proficiency!
 Students are encouraged to use their IXL account for practicing math skills.
-Enrichment and review lessons are assigned daily (see student planner).
+Enrichment and review lessons are assigned daily.

 As your child prepares to receive the Sacraments of Reconciliation and Holy Eucharist it is important for them to be present at Sunday Mass.
 Encourage their participation by sitting near the front and avoid distractions.
 Pray together everyday.
 Remind your child how much Jesus loves them!